 My evening ritual starts with moving away from all electronics and screens at least one-to-two hours before my intended bedtime.
 I then make a warm cup of MUD\WTR :rest and consume slowly as I settle into my meditation cushion.
 Evenings are for my longer meditations of 30 minutes or more followed by journaling with candlelight.

 What is your favorite way to make your mud?

-Mud with 50% hot water, 50% macadamia mylk, a touch of turmeric raw honey, and coco creamer.
+MUD\WTR :rise with 50 percent hot water, 50 percent macadamia mylk, a touch of turmeric, raw honey and coconut creamer.

 :rise gets me into a balanced flow state without the typical anxiety that I used to get from consuming high numbers of espresso shots daily.
 The act of making my morning mud has become a meditative practice that I believe is a part of the whole experience. :rest has worked its magic on me now, too.
 As someone who historically has slept poorly, :rest has allowed me to ease into the evening and into my journal and finally receive restful sleep accompanied by magical dreams.